-Traffic Ticket Attorney in Harrisburg
+Traffic Ticket Attorney in Harrisburg and York PA

 Traffic tickets can be costly and time consuming.
 However, a traffic ticket can cost you much more than just money.
 They can also result suspension of driving privileges, and in some instances even imprisonment.
 A traffic violation does not have to be serious (like a DUI) in order to result in suspension of your driver’s license.
 Under the Pennsylvania Point System, a certain number of points are assessed against one’s license for a particular traffic violation.
 Accumulation of points can eventually lead to suspension of one’s license.
 In addition, each unresolved point accumulated on your license can result in an average increase of $800 to $1,200 per year on your car insurance.

-Harrisburg Moving Violations: Fighting the Ticket
+Moving Violations in Pennsylvania: Fighting the Ticket

 There are over 35 traffic violations listed in the Pennsylvania Vehicle Code for which traffic tickets and points are issued.
 The following are some examples of the moving violations listed in the code: